Skip to content

 Why does this panel include only 8 allergens instead of a bigger allergy list?

-This panel is built for a focused asthma and rhinitis allergy workup, not for broad allergy screening.
-It checks common inhalant triggers such as house dust, dust mites, German cockroach, and selected molds that are often relevant when symptoms center on sneezing, blocked or runny nose, cough, or breathing discomfort.
-A broader panel is not always the better first step when the clinical suspicion is already around indoor or airborne allergens.
+This panel is curated for only asthma and rhinitis allergy tests, not for full profile allergy testing.
+It checks common inhalant triggers such as house dust, dust mites, German cockroach, and selected molds that are relevant when symptoms center on sneezing, blocked or runny nose, cough, or breathing discomfort.
+A full allergy panel is not always the best first step when the clinical suspicion is already around indoor or airborne allergens.

-What makes this panel different from a regular allergy blood test?
+How is this panel different from a larger allergy blood panel?

-Why are dust mites, cockroach, and molds grouped together in this test?
+Why are dust mites, cockroaches, and molds grouped in this test?

 They are grouped because they are common indoor inhalant triggers that often overlap in real-life exposure.
-People with recurring rhinitis or asthma-like allergy symptoms are frequently exposed to bedroom dust, household dust reservoirs, damp corners, old furnishings, or poorly ventilated spaces rather than a single isolated trigger.
+People with recurring rhinitis or asthma-like allergy symptoms can be exposed to allergens in mattresses, bedding, old furnishings, damp corners, and poorly ventilated rooms rather than through one isolated source.
 This panel brings those commonly suspected indoor allergens together in one blood test instead of separating them across multiple smaller tests.

 Should I stop antihistamines or allergy medicines before testing?